-We are generally interested in controlling photochemical and photophysical transformations using shaped laser fields and by manipulation of molecular structures we synthesize.
+We are generally interested in understanding how to control photochemical and photophysical transformations.
 Our research cuts broadly across traditional disciplines of physical and physical inorganic chemistry.
 We use and develop tools of coherent control, synthesis, time-resolved spectroscopy (fs - ms), 2D-electronic spectroscopy (exploiting pulse shapers), static electronic spectroscopies, electrochemistry, electronic structure theory, and statistical methodologies for analysis of adaptive femtosecond pulse shaping results.
 We are driven by the dire ramifications of anthropogenic climate change, recognize the need for solar energy conversion on a massive scale, and are developing tools and molecular systems to understand and control photochemical transformations.

-photochemistry, transition metal complex photophysics, photoinduced electron transfer, photoinduced dynamics in materials for next generation solar energy conversion, adaptive pulse shaping, advanced pulse shaping spectroscopies
+photochemistry, transition metal complex photophysics, photoinduced electron transfer, photoinduced dynamics in materials for next generation solar energy conversion, adaptive pulse shaping, advanced pulse shaping spectroscopies, singlet fission, photoredox catalysis

 Coordinates with lecture topics in CHEM 1400.
 Intended for first-semester CHEM and BCHM majors.
 Emphasizes the development of hands-on practical laboratory skills, experimental design, data interpretation, problem solving and open inquiry.
 Department enforced prerequisites: one year high school chemistry or CHEM 1021 (minimum grad C-) and high school math through pre-calculus.
 Not recommended for students with grades below B- in CHEM 1021.
 Department enforced corequsite: CHEM 1400.
 Credit not granted for this course and CHEM 1114 or CHEM 1221.

 Spring 2018 / Spring 2019 / Spring 2020